Canberra is growing fast. To support this population growth the ACT Government aims to enable 30,000 new homes by 2030.

 Design guides help us create better buildings and public spaces for the community.
 The MMHDG will assist design professionals, builders and landowners in achieving good design for missing middle housing projects.

-Addressing a variety of missing middle housing types, the draft MMHDG shows what good design outcomes look like and advocates for innovative approaches to development.
+Addressing a variety of missing middle housing types, the MMHDG shows what good design outcomes look like and advocates for innovative approaches to development.
 The design guide has a focus on encouraging missing middle housing types of a human-scale that can be delivered over time, protecting street character and trees, and making sure that denser housing does not unreasonably impact on existing residents and neighbours.

 Currently most residential land in the ACT is zoned as RZ1 Suburban Zone which mainly consists of single dwelling houses.
 There is a small amount of residential land zoned as RZ2, and even less zoned as RZ3, RZ4 and RZ5, where higher density and taller buildings can be built.
 Much of this land has already been developed and is not yet of an age or condition where it is ready for redevelopment.